 The definition of dropout that is used for the Student Achievement domain differs slightly from the NCES definition of dropout that is required for federal accountability.
-For example, for $202\underline{6}4$ accountability Closing the Gaps domain calculations, the $202\underline{4}2$ - $2\underline{5}3$ dropouts reported during the fall $202\underline{5}3$ TSDS PEIMS data submission are processed using the NCES dropout definition so that certain students can be counted as dropouts.
-For additional information on dropout inclusions, please see "Appendix G-Inclusion or Exclusion of Data."
+For example, Ffor Closing the Gaps domain calculations, the 2022-232021-22 dropouts reported during the fall 20232022 TSDS PEIMS data submission are processed using the NCES dropout definition so that certain students can be counted as dropouts.
+For additional information on dropout inclusions, please see Appendix G.